JuliusFx131/JuliusFx131/README.md

 - 🔬I have worked on problems in domains such as in Natural Language Processing, Computer Vision and Timeseries and delivered great solutions.
 - ✨The most exciting solution was featured as the best solution from a student in the COP28 2023 summit in Dubai-check first pinned repo, on energy consumption modelling
 - 🏆For more work I have done, you can check my certificate here: https://zindi.africa/users/JuliusFx/competitions/certificate
 - ⚡ I'm open to work and also collaborate on projects.
+You can contact me through email: 📧 julmngii@gmail.com